MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-data-connector.md

 * No support to enable bypassing Microsoft connectors
 * Error when Flow is used in custom connector
 * Unable to use Excel stored in two or more of OneDrive, Box, Dropbox, or Google Drive within a single model-driven app.
-The new Excel Online connector does not have this limitation.
+The new Excel Online connector doesn't have this limitation.
 * Missing consent prompt for the cross environment Dataverse connection

 ## Related topics